The Thomas Passmore Project

 About The Thomas Passmore Project

-The Business of a Philadelphia tinsmith, 1792–1809
+The Business of a Philadelphia Tinsmith, 1792–1809

 This project reconstructs the business of Thomas Passmore, a Philadelphia tinsmith whose shop developed into a centralized and coordinated manufactory in the 1790s.
 The project argues that this form of production operated without reliance on machinery or a fixed, Smithian-style division of labor, and represents a distinct path in early American industrial development.